 As SiegeGG’s hub for all roster changes in the transfer window during the Season 10 mid-season transfer period, this page will be regularly updated with the latest transfer news.
-Check back here to keep up to date with all upcoming changes in the European region and keep up to date with the other regions on the NA, APAC, and EU threads.
+Check back here to keep up to date with all upcoming changes in the LATAM region and keep up to date with the other regions on the NA, APAC, and EU threads.

 Summary of Changes So Far